 Block of text

-When reading Web content, users tend to like text broken up into shorter "blocks" that have a clear separation between them (such as the use of paragraphs).
-For example, the blocks of text below should be fairly easy to read and to locate where lines and ideas begin and end.
+When reading web content, users tend to like text broken up into shorter "blocks" with a clear separation between them (such as paragraphs).
+For example, the blocks of text below should be fairly easy to read, and to locate where lines and ideas begin and end.

-When blocks of text are referred to in Web page coding, it is often in reference to how they are marked up, formatted, or controlled via scripting/programming.
-For example, a Web developer may want one block of text to be bold and another to be in italics, or may want a block of text to display only when a visitor performs an action on the page (such as clicking a tab).
+When blocks of text are referred to in web page coding, it is often in reference to how they are marked up, formatted, or controlled via scripting/programming.
+For example, a web developer may want one text block formatted in bold and another in italics.
+Or, they may want a block of text to display only when a visitor performs an action on the page, such as clicking a button.